ueberdosis/tiptap-php/README.md

 ```

 #### Custom extensions
-You can even build custom extensions, like you’re used to from the JavaScript package. 🤯
+You can even build custom extensions.
+If you’re used to the JavaScript API, you’ll be surprised how much of that works in PHP, too. 🤯 Find a simple example below.

+Make sure to dig through the extensions in this repository to learn more about the PHP extension API.

 ```php
 <?php